This post is also available in: Svenska

 As often as it wants, but at least every three hours around the clock.
 If a newborn one day stops waking up to ask for food in 5-6 hours, it may be the first sign of serious illness, such as a bacterial infection of the blood or brain.

 A newborn who stops asking for the breast or bottle or can’t be bothered sucking, should be seen at the children’s emergency room the same day or night.

 How much should a baby eat?

 Until it’s full and satisfied.
 Newborns are satiated when they stop sucking actively.
 Sometimes they fall asleep and look very happy, and sometimes they look at you with clear eyes.
-If you are going to prepare a bottle for a 3 kg newborn, you can pour in 60 ml.
-For a 4 kg baby 75 ml and to a 5 kg 100 ml.
+If you are going to prepare a bottle for a 3 kg newborn, you can give 60 ml.
+For a 4 kg baby, give 75 ml and to a 5 kg baby give 100 ml.
 Pour out the rest if the baby doesn’t finish it.
 Fill up a little more if it’s not enough.

 Good luck with the bottle feed!
 If that doesn’t work, ask for help!
 Find someone that you trust and that can motivate you.
 I hope all the medical center nurses can provide this for you.
 But if you can’t find one, you can probably find one or more knowledgeable and supportive people while reading my tips here!